o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ## Bundle from seed \- `bundleSeed`

- The `bundleSeed` command is used to generate bundles directly from seeds and their dependencies, without the use of an intermediate asset list\.
-No other files besides the required seeds are used as input, and only bundle files are produced as output\.
+ The `bundleSeed` command is used to generate bundles directly from seeds and their dependencies, without the use of an intermediate asset list.
+No other files besides the required seeds are used as input, and only bundle files are produced as output.

 ### Options

 **\-\-addSeed**
-The seeds to be used in bundle file generation\.
-All asset dependencies of these seeds are included in the bundle as well\.
-Argument parameters should be given as cache\-relative paths to pre\-processed assets\.
+The seeds to be used in bundle file generation.
+All asset dependencies of these seeds are included in the bundle as well.
+Argument parameters should be given as cache\-relative paths to pre\-processed assets.
 *Type:* Multi\-value argument
 *Required:* Yes

 **\-\-bundleSettingsFile**
- The bundle settings file to be loaded\.
-If arguments are provided which would override the settings file, the arguments override the settings file\.
+ The bundle settings file to be loaded.
+If arguments are provided which would override the settings file, the arguments override the settings file.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-outputBundlePath**
-The location where the generated asset bundle is written to\.
-Asset bundles use the `.pak` file extension\.
+The location where the generated asset bundle is written to.
+Asset bundles use the `.pak` file extension.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-bundleVersion**
-The bundle format version to use in generation\.
-The only allowed value is `1`\.
+The bundle format version to use in generation.
+The only allowed value is `1`.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-maxSize**
- The maximum allowed size for individual bundles, in MB\.
-If any generated bundle is larger than the maximum size, it will be split into smaller bundles and named accordingly\.
+ The maximum allowed size for individual bundles, in MB.
+If any generated bundle is larger than the maximum size, it will be split into smaller bundles and named accordingly.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-platform**
- The platforms to update the bundle settings for\.
-Defaults to the project's enabled platforms, defined in `AssetProcessorPlatformConfig.ini`\.
-Valid platform names can be found in the platform configuration file or as folder names under `dev\Cache\ProjectName`\.
+ The platforms to update the bundle settings for.
+Defaults to the project's enabled platforms, defined in `AssetProcessorPlatformConfig.ini`.
+Valid platform names can be found in the platform configuration file or as folder names under `dev\Cache\ProjectName`.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-allowOverwrites**
- Allow overwriting of existing bundle files\.
-By default, bundles are not overwritten\.
+ Allow overwriting of existing bundle files.
+By default, bundles are not overwritten.
 *Type:* Flag
 *Required:* No

 ### Examples

 **Example Regenerate bundle for a seed**
- Regenerate the bundle `processed.pak` for the `example.cgf` asset and all of its dependencies, with a maximum size of 512MB\.
+ Regenerate the bundle `processed.pak` for the `example.cgf` asset and all of its dependencies, with a maximum size of 512MB.

 ```
 Bin64vc141\AssetBundlerBatch.exe bundleSeed --addSeed example.cgf --outputBundlePath processed.pak --maxSize 512 --allowOverwrites